 In the United States, the topics covered under first-grade and homeschooling laws vary a little from state to state.
 However, the government and national associations have defined common themes and subject matter to ensure children meet the required education standards.

 A 1st grader gets undivided attention on a personal level at home, so a maximum of 2 hours in a day is enough to cover everything.
 Longer than that risks the kid losing interest and getting frustrated.

 That doesn't mean the rest of the day is wasted.
 If you encourage enriching activities like observing nature and limited screen time, your kid will NEVER stop learning.
 The vital thing to ensure is that learning is fun and interactive to keep your first grader engaged and stimulated.
 The children should be allowed to learn at their own pace, and periodic assessments should be done to track their progress.

-Cuemath, a Google for Education partner, is the world pioneer in online Math and Coding classes.
+Cuemath, a Google for Education partner, is the world pioneer in online Math classes.
 Their 1:1 personalized curriculum is entirely compliant with the US Common Core plus accredited by STEM.org to inculcate critical thinking and problem-solving skills.

 Curriculum for Homeschooling 1st grade